DevoteTech/Projects/README.md

     Managing security updates and patches across a large fleet of Linux servers can be challenging.
 Without automation, it increases the risk of human error, delayed patches, and potential security vulnerabilities due to outdated software.

     - **Approach:**
+    Use Ansible for automation, public.cyber.mil for DISA stigs and working documentation to use for compliance guidance, and Ubuntu as the operating system.
+Openscap will be my compliance scanner and how I receive reports.